 Small Business Funding

-- The Small Business Administration’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+- The Small Business Administration’s Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 Since Governor McMaster’s declaration of a state of emergency, this funding is now available to all qualifying small business owners in all 46 counties of South Carolina.
-The deadline to apply for these low-interest loan funds is December 21, 2020.
+Currently, no additional applications are being processed due to appropriation limits already reached.
 Learn more.

 - Opportunityfund.org has enacted a Small Business Relief Fund specifically targeted towards women- and minority-owned business owners.
 This organization also offers emergency loan funding for small business owners.
 Learn more.

 - GoFundMe and Yelp have teamed up to help small businesses raise funds through GoFundMe.
 Small businesses may also apply for a $500 matching grant, paid out when the business’s fundraiser hits $500.
 Learn more.

 - GoFundMe and QuickBooks have also teamed up to help small businesses raise funds through GoFundMe.
 Quickbooks is making contributions to small business fundraisers.
 Learn more.